Copyright © 2016 - 2020, The Troy Press

 Unfortunately, Louisiana's reporting stragegy makes this graph close to useless.
 That's what buraucracies do when they want to try and hide things they're worried about.
 This is not how transparent democracy is done, guys.
 If you want to see a state that's done it much closer to correctly, try CA.

-The purpose of this graph is to show two values also shown on the "Totals" graph above with much better scaling.
+The purpose of this graph is to show two values also shown on the "Totals" graph above but with much better scaling.
 These are the total deaths and the total recovered cases.
-The recovered cases line is basically horizontal for a while because of how long people are sick before recovering; it takes a while before there are significant numbers of people recovering, which we see begin to happen in big numbers around May 4.
+We added in the daily changes to help us with context of what else was going on at the time.

 The "New" lines are all shown with better scaling in the graph above, and are included here for better comparison with total recoveries and deaths.